-- After admission, you need to log back into MyRes portal to rank the residence options available to you.
+- After admission, you must log back into MyRes portal to rank the residence options available to you

 - Your residence will send you an email with instructions on how to accept your residence offer.
 If you plan on living off-campus, the Housing Services Office can provide information about finding an apartment.

-- First-Year Foundations combine theme-based, small-group learning with extra-curricular experiences and provide for an exceptional first-year.
-Each of the seven colleges and the Munk School of Global Affairs offers their own First-Year Foundations program.
+- First-Year Foundations combine theme-based, small-group learning with extra-curricular experiences and provide for an exceptional first year.
+Each of the seven colleges and the Munk School of Global Affairs offers its own First-Year Foundations program.
 These optional programs are open to all first-year, full-time students in the Faculty of Arts & Science regardless of college affiliation.

 - Consider signing up for a First-Year Learning Community (FLC).
 Joining a FLC helps students form friendships, maintain a healthy life balance and explore the campus and city of Toronto.
 Students in FLCs meet bi-weekly with 25 peers registered in the same courses and labs for academic, developmental and social activities.

 - First-Year Seminars are small classes capped at 24 students each.
-There are over 100 courses available in many innovative subjects.
+Over 100 courses are available in many innovative subjects.